 1 Kings 10:23-25, 27a

-Hear, O sons, the instruction of a father, and give attention that you may gain understanding, for I give you sound teaching; Do not abandon my instruction.
+Listen, my sons, to the instruction of a father, and pay attention so that you may gain understanding, for I give you good teaching; do not abandon my instruction.

 Do not forget nor turn away from the words of my mouth.
-Do not abandon her, and she will guard you; Love her, and she will watch over you.
+Do not abandon her, and she will guard you; love her, and she will watch over you.

 Listen, my son, and accept my sayings, and the years of your life will be many.
-I have instructed you in the way of wisdom; I have led you in upright paths.
+I have instructed you in the way of wisdom [khak’mah]; I have led you in upright paths.

-When you walk, your steps will not be impeded and if you run, you will not stumble.
+When you walk, your steps will not be hampered; and if you run, you will not stumble.
 Take hold of instruction; do not let go.
 Guard her, for she is your life.

 The fear of YHWH is Wisdom